Lexington Beercation: Part 2

 Wine + Market

 After a couple of barrel aged beers, we decided we needed another snack.We picked up some beer cheese earlier at the farmers market but forgot the bread.
 Enter, Wine + Market in downtown Lexington.
 This little market serves up fresh baked bread, sandwiches, and has a huge selection of picnic supplies, wine, and beer.
 Walking into Wine+Market, I felt like I was on set in a Nancy Meyers movie, white and bright with pretty pops of color here and there.
-SWOON.
+It is gorgeous.
 We scoped out every inch of the market from the wine room to the cheese counter.
 They even had a craft beer nook with an excellent selection from Lexington and beyond.
 Oddly enough I picked up some Marz Community Brewing cans from Chicago.
 Their beer is also hard to find outside of Chicago so I had to snag some cans of Jungle Boogie (pale wheat with rooibos tea).

 Mirror Twin Brewing